ORMIRcommunity/2024_2nd_ORMIR_WS/README.md

 - Number of nights: 3

 ### Public transportation
 - Public transportation in Switzerland is very reliable.
-You can plan your trips at [sbb.nl/en](https://www.sbb.ch/en/home.html) or you can download and install the [sbb app](https://www.sbb.ch/en/timetable/mobile-apps/sbb-mobile.html)
+You can plan your trips at [sbb.ch](https://www.sbb.ch/en/home.html) or you can download and install the [SBB app](https://www.sbb.ch/en/timetable/mobile-apps/sbb-mobile.html)
 - You will have to pay yourself the trip from the airport to the hotel (about 3.50CHF)
-- At the hotel, you will find the Zurich Card, that is, a 72 hour ticket that you can use for any transportation in Zurich (including trip back to the airport) and fantastic [benefits](https://www.zuerich.com/en).
+- At the hotel, you will find the Zurich Card, which is a 72 hour ticket that you can use for any transportation in Zurich (including trip back to the airport) and fantastic [benefits](https://www.zuerich.com/en).
 Don't forget to print it the first time you use it and to always keep it with you!
-- Reaching Balgrist Campus and Schulthess Klinik:
+- Reaching Balgrist Campus and Schulthess Klinik: Take tram 11 or S18 and get off at the stop stop *Balgrist*.
+Then:
-  - To Balgrist Campus(red path in figure below) : Get off at the tram stop *Balgrist*.
-Walk to the Balgrist *Hospital* main entrance, walk through the main building hall, and exit to the other side.
+  - To Balgrist Campus(red path in figure below) : Walk to the Balgrist *Hospital* main entrance, walk through the main building hall, and exit to the other side.
 Balgrist *Campus* will be in front of you!
-  - To Schulthess Clinic (yellow path in figure below): Get off at the tram stop *Balgrist*.
-Walk the downhill street until the Klink!
+  - To Schulthess Clinic (yellow path in figure below): Walk the downhill street until the Klinik!
   <br> <img src="./figures/BC_SK_map.png" width="400">
 - Reaching Google (coming soon!):